damianhakert/damianhakert.github.io/source/_posts/2015-03-22-gitlab-7-9-released.markdown

 ## Upgrade barometer

-New dependency is added.
-For installations from source `nodejs` is required.
+A new dependency is added, for installations from source `nodejs` is required.
 For Debian/Ubuntu it should be as easy as `sudo apt-get install nodejs`.
 For CentOS `yum install nodejs`.

 Omnibus packages are shipped with nodejs already compiled so no action is needed if you are installing using a package.